Instant noodles

 Instant noodles, or instant ramen, is a type of food consisting of noodles sold in a precooked and dried block with flavoring powder and/or seasoning oil.
-The dried noodle block was originally created by flash frying cooked noodles, and this is still the main method used in Asian countries; air-dried noodle blocks are favored in Western countries.
+The dried noodle block was originally created by flash-frying cooked noodles, which is still the dominant method used in Asian countries; air-dried noodle blocks are favored in Western countries.
 Dried noodle blocks are designed to be cooked or soaked in boiling water before eating.
 Ramen, a Japanese adaptation of Chinese noodle soup, is sometimes used as a descriptor for instant noodle flavors by some Japanese manufacturers.
-It has become synonymous in the United States for all instant noodle products.
+It has become synonymous in the United States with all instant noodle products.

 Instant noodles were invented by Momofuku Ando of Nissin Foods in Japan.
 They were launched in 1958 under the brand name Chikin Ramen.
+In the 1960s, they became popular in the United States, and a subsidiary of Nissin Foods was established there.
 In 1971, Nissin introduced Cup Noodles, the first cup noodle product.
 Instant noodles are marketed worldwide under many brand names.